raspitv/RasPiCamcorder/ReadMe.txt

 lets you increase console font size for small screens

-Setting Up Dropbox upload for Stills mode
+Setting Up Dropbox Upload for Stills mode
 -----------------------------------------
-Not written instructions yet, but you can find it all here if you want to go through it yourself.
+Blog article here http://raspi.tv/?p=3572 shows full instructions on how to set up DropBox Uploader on your Pi and basic usage.

-https://github.com/andreafabrizi/Dropbox-Uploader
+Full documentation at the author's GitHub https://github.com/andreafabrizi/Dropbox-Uploader

-It's not that hard.
-Only took me about 2 hours to do the dropbox integration (including coding).
 To set up as a user, should only take an hour or so.
+A lot less if you already have a DropBox account.

 ########################Possible Future Development#############